 Each morning I unwrap a small sack of coffee beans, pour them carefully into a grinder, fasten the lid, and let the whir of the grinder wake me up.
 Making coffee has become essential to my morning routine.
 I genuinely like it, but sometimes I need it.
 Modern attitudes surrounding caffeine consumption align with the second sentiment, highlighted by the “but first, coffee” movement.

 It seems harmless enough, but could the pro-caffeine lifestyle be exacerbating a growing epidemic of sleep deprivation?

 The first Starbucks opened in 1971.
-By 1985, they Starbucks Corporation became publically traded.
+By 1985, Starbucks Corporation became publically traded.
 By 1994 they had grown to 300 locations and they now have more than 30,000 locations worldwide (more than 15,000 in the U.S. alone).
 The company’s market value has risen to more than $70 billion and, of course, they are not the sole purveyor of coffee.

 The energy drink industry, brought to prominence by Red Bull in 1997, has also been growing.
-The market is more than $50 billion and there has been notable increase in consumption, especially among adults.
+The market is more than $50 billion and there has been a notable increase in consumption, especially among adults.
 A recent study found that adult consumption of energy drinks was ten times higher in 2016 than its 2003 (5.5% of the population, up from 0.5%) and is projected to rise in coming years.